Hydrocortisone Cream

 Who should not use Hydrocortisone cream?

 Hydrocortisone cream is not suitable for everyone.
-It's important to speak to your doctor before taking any new medication.
+It's essential to consult your doctor before taking any new medication.

 Speak to your doctor before using hydrocortisone cream if you: